 We are products of our cultures, and the fact that we frame history in terms of war, disasters, epidemics and oppression is proof that we live in a world that produces trauma for everyone- some more than others depending on your skin color, gender, socio economic background, sexual orientation and other factors.

-The unbelievable amount of violence in our “entertainment” industries, children learning that we continue to use gasoline which destroys the planet instead of electricity or solar energy for most cars, the corruption stories that constitute “news”, the casual disregard for human life when we watch a a video of a beheading or a video of 30 people being swept away by a flooding river, and then cut to a commercial for chewing gum.
-These are all currently thought of as “sad parts of life” or at best, as little t traumas, but they harm us.
+The unbelievable amount of violence in our “entertainment” industries, children learning that we continue to use gasoline which destroys the planet instead of electricity or solar energy for most cars, the corruption stories that constitute “news”, the casual disregard for human life when we watch a a video of 30 people being swept away by a flooding river.
+These are all currently thought of as “sad parts of life”, but they harm us.

-That lousy job primes young adults on what to expect- it’s a gateway: These kids go on to find millions of “real jobs” that people work at that deaden the human spirit to what really does often become traumatizing levels if were we to be completely honest about it.
+That lousy job primes young adults on what to expect- it’s a gateway: These kids go on to find millions of “real jobs” that people work at that deaden the human spirit to what really can and does often become traumatizing levels if we were to be completely honest about it.

 Castration as Normal Part of Life?

 Not buying it, yet?
-If we lived in a culture where the great majority of men were castrated.
-Would that then reduce the act of castration to a “normal life experience” for the person experiencing it?
+If we lived in a culture where the great majority of men were castrated, would that then reduce the act of castration to a “normal life experience” for the person experiencing it?

-Fully 70% of US workers are disengaged from heir work.
-Anyone who has ever worked a job they did not like knows that it does change their quality of life.
-And yes that is little t trauma compared to growing up with the knowledge that you will be castrated because it’s just a custom that’s done.
-I mean, can you even imagine what would that do to your soul?
-So living in a culture where stultifying work environments are common is relatively less traumatic, for sure, but it’s still a harm done to you and your quality of life.
+And yes, of course, that is a profoundly “little t” trauma compared to growing up with the knowledge that you will be castrated because it’s just a custom that’s done.
+I want to be clear in acknowledging there are differences in the amount of harm acts do to a person’s life and soul.
+So, yes, living in a culture where stultifying work environments are common is emphatically less traumatic, but it’s still a harm done to you and your quality of life.